 IPL stands for Intense Pulsed Light.
 As the name suggests, an intense beam of light over a range of wavelengths, is used to target pigment containing components (chromophores or melanin of hair follicles) and other specific structures in the skin, to bring about the desired aesthetic changes by causing selective photothermolysis.
 This technology is used in hair removal, treating pigmentation and skin rejuvenation.
 Intense pulse light uses intense and broad spectrum of visible light, of 400-1200 nm over a range of wavelengths.

-What Is Laser Hair Removal?
+What Is Laser Hair Reduction?

 Laser hair removal uses a beam of light with single wavelength, which is selectively absorbed by the target pigment called melanin in the hair follicles.
 This light energy is converted to heat energy at the basal stem cells and the pigment producing cell (chromophore in hair follicle) is disintegrated, leaving surrounding areas safe.
 This causes no further growth of hair from those targeted follicles that are destroyed by the heat.
 This principal of selective photothermolysis is used in LHR treatment, where different laser devices with varying intensity and controlled fluence, are targeted to reach deeper hair follicles with precision.